 Taking place at regular intervals throughout each term, webinars offer further opportunity to work closely with your fellow students and lecturers.
 These “live” sessions (recorded for future reference) are core to the course, ensuring that you never feel too distant from us or your peer group.
 Led by the programme team, the webinars cover key elements of the syllabus and provide tailored support for forthcoming assessments.

 There are frequent opportunities for scheduled 1-2-1 tutorials with your module lecturer.
-Normally taking place by telephone or Skype, these relatively informal sessions provide you with the opportunity to hear feedback on your performance, to discuss specific areas of the course and to receive support as you prepare for forthcoming assessments.
+Taking place by a mode of communication that suits you, these relatively informal sessions provide you with the opportunity to hear feedback on your performance, to discuss specific areas of the course and to receive support as you prepare for forthcoming assessments.

-The Head of Postgraduate Programmes will be your main point of contact for advice, guidance and tailored support on all non-academic matters such as navigating your studies, dealing with changing circumstances and taking a break from the programme.
+The Head of Postgraduate Programmes and her team will be your main point of contact for advice, guidance and tailored support on all non-academic matters such as navigating your studies, dealing with changing circumstances and taking a break from the programme.

-A key element of this programme is the inclusion of guest speakers drawn from both the financial services industry and academia.
-Videos of interviews and presentations are offered to you exclusively through the course website, thereby enabling you to gain valuable insights into today's banking sector.
-Examples of recent guest videos range from discussions on the role of the HR business partner, regulation and the problem of funding, stress testing, operational risk and the views of the CEO of a UK challenger bank.
+A key element of this programme is the inclusion of guest speakers drawn from both industry and academia.
+Videos of interviews and presentations are offered to you exclusively through the course website, thereby enabling you to gain valuable insights into today's financial services sector from some of its most influential academics and practitioners.
+Examples of topics discussed include leadership challenges, regulation and the problem of funding, Basel III, stress testing, operational risk and challenger banks.